ublue-os/website/docs/guide/toolbox.md

 # Setting Up a Toolbox

-When you want to install applications not required on your base system and not available as flatpaks, you can use a "toolbox" program.
-Toolbox programs run OS containers using [Podman](https://podman.io/) allowing you to enter into the containers command lines and use them transparently with access to files in your home directory.
-For example, you could have one toolbox where all of your software development -related packages and programs live.
+When you want to install applications not required on your base system and not available as Flatpaks, you can use a "toolbox" program.
+Toolbox programs run OS containers using [Podman](https://podman.io/) allowing you to enter into the containers' command line interfaces and use them transparently with access to files in your home directory.
+For example, you could have one toolbox where all of your software development-related packages and programs live.

 Toolboxes don't require as much maintenance as running the distribution on bare metal, and you can very easily have multiple side-by-side, remove existing ones, and replace them with new entirely fresh ones.